 As partners balance the new roles and responsibilities of parenthood, it’s inevitable that a newborn’s needs can disrupt their ability to manage stress, making any form of relief seem far off.
-67% of couples experience a precipitous decline in relationship satisfaction in the first three years of the baby’s life.
+Sixty-seven percent of couples experience a precipitous decline in relationship satisfaction in the first three years of the baby’s life.

 Dr. Gottman’s research on Bringing Baby Home found that in order to cope with these added pressures, couples who engage in a daily stress-reducing conversation are better able to handle external stressors and stay emotionally connected.

 The purpose of a daily stress-reducing conversation is to buffer the relationship from heavy life demands that occur outside of the relationship.
 When you can talk openly about your individual concerns, fears, and frustrations without worrying about the possibility of having them spill over into your relationship, you’ve established a healthy way of connecting and communicating with each other.

 Here is a helpful daily listening technique from the Bringing Baby Home new parents workshop.
 Take turns being the listener and speaker.
 This activity can be as short as five minutes a day or as long as 30 minutes a day.
 The only rule is that you are not allowed to talk about your relationship.

 Stop what you’re doing to listen and pay attention, maintain eye contact, and give approving nods and facial expressions.
 Do not be distracted by other things.
 Put your phone away.
 Stay present and engaged.